rbisdorff/Digraph3/docSphinx/tutorial.rst

 The example tableau, generated for instance above with *missingDataProbability* = 0.03, *WithTypes* = True and *seed* = 100 (see :numref:`academicPerformanceTableau` Lines 2-4), results in a set of two excellent (*s5*, *s7*), three good (*s2*, *s3*, *s6*) and two fair (*s1*, *s4*) student performances.
 Notice that no student gets a grade below the course validating threshold 10.
 We observe however 3 missing grades (NA), two in course *g3* and one in course *g5* (see Lines 19-25).

-We may show a statistical summary of the students' grades per course (criterion).
+We may show a statistical summary of the students' grades per course.

 .. code-block:: pycon
    :name: academicStatistics